What Goes In Must Come Out

 Here is our toilet routine.

-This is gross so do not read it if you have a weak stomach.
+This is gross, so do not read it if you have a weak stomach.

-Step 6, Glove up, insert pediatric enema.
+Step 6: Glove up and insert a pediatric enema.

 Step 8 Clean him up.